yottaawesome/fsnd-project-3/README.md

 ## Potential improvements

-* Enable SSL, but this is best done with a domain name.
 * Use [`mod_wsgi-express`](https://pypi.org/project/mod_wsgi/) instead of having to configure `mod_wsgi` and Apache2 the traditional way.
 * Run `mod_wsgi` as a daemon using a different account, so that if that account gets mapped to a PostgreSQL user, that account can only read one database, which minimises damage if the process ever gets compromised.
 * Containerize the app with Docker, and use Apache2 or nginx on the server as a reverse proxy to the hosted container.
+This allows multiple container-hosted applications to run relatively isolated from each other.
 I regard this to be the ideal setup.

 ## Resources used